holochain/docs-pages/src/pages/concepts/8_calls_capabilities.md

 It's recommended that the least permissive capability should be granted to a caller.
 A client may be running in one of a few different contexts, each with different appropriate strategies for granting capabilities:

-* If the client is **embedded** into the same executable as the conductor, as with the [Holochain Launcher](https://github.com/holochain/launcher) or an Electron app that includes the conductor, the executable will have access to the signing capabilities of the author private key and can take advantage of the author grant.
+* If the client is **embedded** into the same executable as the conductor, as with the [Holochain Launcher](https://github.com/holochain/launcher) or an Electron app that includes the conductor, the executable will have access to the signing capabilities of the author's private key and can take advantage of the author grant.
 * If the client is **separate** from the conductor, such as a page spawned in the participant's web browser, it can either generate and store its own key pair, ask the conductor to authorize it, and use it to sign all zome calls; or it can ask the conductor to generate a transferrable grant and store the capability secret.

 ## The lifecycle of a call